S&P Tosses South Africa Onto The Fiscal Scrapheap With New Junk Status

 This is a breaking story.
 More to developments to follow.

-[Featured image by Denis Farrell/AP Images]
+[Featured Image by Denis Farrell/AP Images]